guduan/LiTrack/README.md

 # New Features
 - Allow path instead of number of wakefiles (eg element 11 col 4 can be a path)
 - Added names instead of numbers as popupmenu entries

+# FAQ
+- If you postprocess something from LiTrack and your beamline contains cutting elements don't forget to filter the output matrixes.